Nika (given name)

 In Slovenia and Croatia, Nika is used as a feminine form of Nikola or Nikolaj.
-In the Russian language, Nika may be a diminutive of the male given name Agafonik or of the female given name Agafonika.
-As well as a form of female name Veronika.
+In the Russian language, Nika may be a diminutive of the male given names like Agafonik, Andronik, Dominik, Nikita, Nikodim, Nikifor or of the female given name Agafonika, as well as a form of female name Veronika.
 In Igbo culture, Nika, shortened version of female Ginika or Ginikanwa.
+Nika is a very popular man's name in Georgia.